msamogh/msamogh.github.io/docs/about.markdown

 I'm Amogh Mannekote.
 I'm a second-year PhD student working with [Dr. Kristy Boyer](https://www.cise.ufl.edu/boyer-kristy).
 I'm part of the [LearnDialogue](http://learndialogue.org/) group at the University of Florida.

 My research interest broadly falls at the intersection of dialogue systems, natural language processing, and human-centered computing.
 I'm currently working on developing methods to enable situated dialogue systems in a CS-Ed context for young learners, which is a "long-tail" domain for NLP.

-Here is my latest [research statement](https://github.com/msamogh/msamogh.github.io/raw/04b64929fb314e9b92255eb6ac57585faf47e807/Research_Statement.pdf).
+You can find my latest [research statement](https://github.com/msamogh/msamogh.github.io/raw/04b64929fb314e9b92255eb6ac57585faf47e807/Research_Statement.pdf) and [CV](https://github.com/msamogh/msamogh.github.io/raw/796d15b4e6a09092c209f57ae7dcff077810cbc9/Curriculum_Vitae__Industry_.pdf) here.

 #### Open Source Contributions
 I'm a sucker for well-written, reusable code and try to contribute to open source whenever possible.